donvito/mv-spring-boot-docker/README.md

 Modified pom.xml so you can build the project and create a Docker image out of it.

-Step 1: docker package docker:build
+Step 1: mvn package docker:build

 To check if the docker image has been created, execute in the terminal: docker images